Today we have another guest review by Christiana, a linguistics student from the University of Alabama.

 For those learning Korean, there are amazing tools out there for you to use.

-You can buy expensive audio books and make multiple in-app purchases, or make one of the BEST investments that can easily be found in Integrated Korean and ‘KLEAR’ textbooks.
+You can buy expensive audio books, online Korean courses and make multiple in-app purchases, or make one of the BEST investments that can easily be found in Integrated Korean and ‘KLEAR’ textbooks.

 I’m not just saying this to get your attention (okay, maybe a little), but I can vouch for many of the Korean Language Education and Research (KLEAR) Center’s products and services which are: